-Thus Somalia might seem like a hell hole to many, but it is also a crucible of politics.
-Nigeria might be best known for its corruption, but it is also a miracle of national integration (and the two issues are not unrelated).
-Eastern Congo might be wracked with political violence, but it also bears deep insights into the relation between land, power, and ethnicity; while neighboring Rwanda, which lives with the legacy of genocide, is also a unique experiment in identity transformation.
+Thus Somalia might seem like a "shit-hole" to many, but it is also a crucible of politics.
+Nigeria might be renown for its corruption, but it is also a miracle of national integration (and the two issues are not unrelated).
+Eastern Congo might be wracked with political violence, but it also bears deep insights into the relation between land, power, and ethnicity; while neighboring Rwanda, which lives with the legacy of genocide, is also a unique experiment in identity transformation and postconflict justice.
 Benin and Togo might not be known for much, but they provide stunningly contrasting experiences in democratization and reversal to authoritarianism.
 The list goes on.
 To study African politics is to learn from the ongoing experiences of Africans with these questions of universal relevance.

 Second, and related, the study of African politics is also fascinating for all the ways in which the African experience deviates from patterns in other regions or from what established theories predict.
 To a significant extent, the study of comparative politics and international relations has historically developed by incorporating materials from regions other than Africa (Dunn and Shaw 2001; Lemke 2003).
-In part, this came as a result of an occasional perception among non-Africanist scholars that African politics was a matter of regional or area studies rather than bona fide comparative politics.1 As a result, both comparative politics and international relations theory have been somewhat biased and, not surprisingly, have done a poor job at times of explaining empirical features of African politics.
-In other words, the political scientist's conventional toolbox has been incomplete when it comes to Africa, the study of which leads one to challenge notions, concepts, and theories developed in other contexts, and makes comparative politics better (it is now Africa that saves us from our relative ignorance).
+In part, this came as a result of an occasional perception among non-Africanist scholars that African politics was a matter of regional or area studies rather than bona fide comparative politics.
+As a result, both comparative politics and international relations theory have been somewhat biased and, not surprisingly, have done a poor job at times of explaining empirical features of African politics.
+In other words, the political scientist's conventional toolbox has been incomplete when it comes to Africa.
+Thus, studying Africa leads one to challenge notions, concepts, and theories developed in other contexts, and makes comparative politics better.

 Only recently has the African experience more fully contributed to the development of comparative politics and international relations.
-To some extent, empirical trends since the late 1980s, characterized both by the decay and failure of many African states and by widespread political and economic change across the region, have removed Africa from its relative marginality in theory development.
 Should Richard Sklar (1993) rewrite today the article he wrote in the early 1990s, "The African Frontier for Political Science," he undoubtedly would reap a greater harvest than Africanism's contributions to the study of dual authority, cultural relativism, and mixed methodologies.
-African studies have contributed to theory development in the fields of democratic theory (e.g., Bratton and van de Walle 1997), rationality and culture (e.g., Bates 1983; Schatzberg 2001), economic development and modernization (e.g., Bates 1981; Chabal and Daloz 1999; and a large body of empirical and theoretical literature on growth), state theory (e.g., Bayart 1993; Young 1994a, 2012), class analysis (e.g., Sklar 1979; Boone 1990; Samatar and Oldfield 1995), ethnic politics (Bates 1983; Posner 2005; and many more), civil wars and ethnic conflicts (e.g., Reno 1995; Clapham 1998a; Bøås and Dunn 2007; Williams 2011), governance and political corruption (e.g., Olivier de Sardan 1999; Smith 2007), international relations (Clapham 1996; Bayart 2000; Dunn 2001; Lemke 2003; Cornelissen, Cheru, and Shaw 2012), and more.
+African studies have contributed to theory development in the fields of democratic theory (e.g., Bratton and van de Walle 1997); rationality and culture (e.g., Bates 1983; Schatzberg 2001); economic development and modernization (e.g., Bates 1981; Chabal and Daloz 1999; and a large body of empirical and theoretical literature on growth); elections and democracy consolidation (e.g., Lindberg 2006; Edgell et al. 2018); state theory (e.g., Bayart 1993; Young 1994a, 2012); civil society (e.g., Monga 1996; Kasfir 1998b); class analysis (e.g., Sklar 1979; Boone 1990; Samatar and Oldfield 1995); ethnic politics (Bates 1983; Posner 2005; and many more); civil wars and ethnic conflicts (e.g., Reno 1995; Clapham 1998a; Bøås and Dunn 2007; Williams 2011); governance and political corruption (e.g., Olivier de Sardan 1999; Smith 2007); international relations (Bayart 2000; Clapham 1996; Cornelissen, Cheru, and Shaw 2012; Dunn and Shaw 2001; and Lemke 2003); and more.